-- Annual mandatory review of the handbook. - o Submit signed review to Staff Liaison. - Propose annual work plan for Council review and adoption. - Make an effort to attend all scheduled meetings.
-An attendance report will be submitted to City Council annually. - If Commissioners miss more than one-third of scheduled meetings, this will be reported to Council and may result in removal from the Commission. - Commissioners are held to a high standard as representatives of the community.
-Commissioners shall refrain from abusive conduct, personal charges, hostile body language, disrespectful language or verbal attacks, intentional or unintentional, upon the characters of others. - The City prohibits all forms of harassment and discrimination based upon protected classifications. - The Chair is expected to intercede when another Commissioner violates the code of conduct. - Members are eligible to serve two successive full terms on the same board or commission (partial terms of two years or less do not count towards limit).
-Members are ineligible to be reappointed to the same board or commission for two years after expiration of the second successive full term. - Letters of resignation must be addressed to City Council and submitted to Staff Liaison and City Clerk.
+- Annual mandatory review of the handbook. - Submit signed review to staff liaison (Page 5 and City's April 10th email). - Propose annual work plan for Council review and adoption.

+- If ARB members miss more than one-third of scheduled meetings, this will be reported to Council and may result in removal from the ARB. - ARB members are held to a high standard as representatives of the community.
+ARB members shall refrain from abusive conduct, personal charges, hostile body language, disrespectful language or verbal attacks, intentional or unintentional, upon the characters of others. - The City prohibits all forms of harassment and discrimination based upon protected classifications. - The Chair is expected to intercede when another Board member violates the code of conduct. - ARB members (and HRB members only) are eligible to serve three successive full terms on the same board or commission (partial terms of two years or less do not count towards limit).
+ARB members are ineligible to be reappointed to the same board or commission for two years after expiration of the three successive full terms (as amended by Council). - Terms are for three years and commence on November 1 (PAMC Sections 2.16 and 2.21).
+Residency is not required. - Letters of resignation must be addressed to City Council and submitted to the staff liaison and City Clerk. - Chair Elections will occur at the beginning of the year.